 Bill Gates writes an excellent summary of Shoe Dog in An Honest Tale of What it Takes to Succeed in Business.

 My own post Ray Dalio identifies the 11 characteristics of visionary leaders, summarises the outcomes of interviews and psychometric tests undertaken by Dalio with the likes of Bill Gates, Elon Musk, Reed Hastings, Jack Dorsey and others.
-Dalio is himself one of the world’s greatest hedge fund managers.
-He began his business, Bridgewater Associates, from his two bedroom apartment in New York in 1975 and now has approximately $160 billion of Assets Under Management.
+Dalio is one of the world’s greatest hedge fund managers.
+His business, Bridgewater Associates, has approximately $160 billion of Assets Under Management.